sbonardt/makeitso/README.md

 MAKEITSO
 ========

+MAKEITSO - get to viable at warp speed

-MAKEITSO - Startup your frontend/theme development
+Startup your frontend/theme development

 Base or startup for getting to a minimum viable product at warp speed.
 MAKEITSO started out as 'flat' frontend project but now is incorporated